 - Enhances data export capabilities required by GDPR;

-- Is committed to investing and development of security, incident response, threat detection and prevention capabilities.
+- Is committed to invest and development of security, incident response, threat detection and prevention capabilities.

 Additionally, as a Google Cloud Partner, NetHunt sides with Google to express its commitment to ensure online safety overall and to establish data security in accordance with GDPR.
 Since NetHunt joined Google Cloud Technology Partner Program, all the efforts undertaken by Google Cloud result in data security of our users.
 Here at NetHunt, we monitor closely all the changes brought about by Google Cloud to meet the provisions and make necessary adjustments on our behalf.